definability/dfhack-scripts/README.md

 By default, `o` is used for office, so these commands will also remove the key bindings for office.

-Read [docs/gui/visible-hotkeys.rst]
-if you want to understand the script usage a bit more.

 [DFHack]: https://github.com/DFHack/dfhack/
 [dfhack-steam]: https://store.steampowered.com/app/2346660/DFHack__Dwarf_Fortress_Modding_Engine/
 [df]: https://www.bay12games.com/dwarves/